 A Vibrant Community

-- approach their individual study and career development in an independent, proactive, and entrepreneurial way
+approach their study and career development in an independent, proactive, and entrepreneurial way.

-- A clear-cut disciplinary orientation without insights from neighboring academic disciplines (e.g., sociology, political science, psychology, philosophy, etc.)
+A clear-cut disciplinary orientation without insights from neighbouring academic disciplines (e.g., sociology, political science, psychology, philosophy, etc.).

-- A critical-reflective look at international business, management, and entrepreneurship – one which rethinks the value creation of business in a broader sense (i.e., beyond mere profit-maximisation)
+A critical-reflective look at international business, management, and entrepreneurship – one which rethinks the value creation of business in a broader sense (i.e., beyond mere profit-maximization).

-- An interdisciplinary orientation – especially through the liberal arts education in the Leuphana Semester, the Complementary Studies, and the choice of a minor from a neighboring discipline
+An interdisciplinary orientation – especially through the liberal arts education in the Leuphana Semester, the Complementary Studies, and the choice of a minor from a neighbouring discipline.

 At a Glance